-There are no lessons at the weekend, but a variety of activities take place, which the boarders select with the Head of Boarding and Assistant House Parent, to accommodate everyone’s ideas and interests.
+There are no lessons at the weekend, but a variety of activities take place, which the boarders select with the Heads of Boarding to accommodate everyone’s ideas and interests.

 Activities range from visits of cultural interest, leisure pursuits and seaside trips, to the ever popular shopping expeditions!

 In addition to taking part in after-school activities you can spend your free time with your boarding friends in the common rooms, bedrooms and school grounds.

 As the town is within walking distance, you will also be given permission to make trips into Wokingham, in small groups.

 You can speak to your family and friends using your mobile phone or the pay-phone in the boarding house.
 You can make calls after school, before supper and after prep.
 Wi-fi is available, so you can also keep in touch via email, SKYPE and social networking.

 Boarders receive a lot of care and support from both their friends, the boarding staff and their tutors.
 The Boarding staff will be available to help you with prep, general advice or any personal matters.

 The Graduate Assistants and Senior Boarder from Year 13 are also good at offering friendship and support when you need someone to talk to.